MD Harris Institute Telemedicine (MDHIT) cares for patients in the following areas:

 - Other medical equipment (stethoscope, glucometer, pulsoximeter, blood pressure machine) – as available

 Please expose the body part which is causing the concern.
 For example, if your main complaint is ankle pain, please expose that ankle.
 If it is nausea or vomiting, please expose the abdomen.
-Do not expose private body parts at any time.
+Do not expose private body parts, such as anything covered by a swimsuit, at any time.
 Please see your primary care or specialty physician for such concerns.

-After being accepted as one of his patients, contact Dr. Harris to make an appointment.
-At least five minutes before the appointment time, sign in to the MDHITC Virtual Waiting Room below.
+Contact Dr. Harris to make an appointment.
+At least five minutes before the appointment time, sign in to the MDHIT Virtual Waiting Room below.
 Signing in will automatically notify the doctor and he will admit you to the Virtual Examination Room.

 What to expect at your visit

-Please let the doctor know if you cannot see and hear him adequately.
+Please let Dr. Harris know if you cannot see and hear him adequately.
 He will ask for your consent to interview, examine, and treat you.
 You may hear him typing in your medical record while talking to you.
 Sometimes he will look away because he is typing or looking up the latest references.